 The next stop is the beautiful Richardson Grove State Park.
 This park has a nature trail that will lead you through a fantastic section of redwoods.
-It is an easy trail that is suitable for the whole family, and it is especially beautiful in the fall when some of the other trees leaves are changing.
+It is an easy trail that is suitable for the whole family, and it is uniquely beautiful in the fall when some of the other trees’ leaves are changing.
 It does cost to get into the park though.

 Legend of Big Foot (15 minutes)

 A few miles down the road when coming around a bend, you will see the Legend of Big Foot Shop.
-This is a great place to buy wood carved sculptures and trinkets as they have good prices and cool stuff.
-They also have a few fun sculptures for the kids to play on and a bathroom as well.
+This is a great place to buy wood-carved sculptures and trinkets as they have reasonable prices and cool stuff.
+They also have a few fun statues for the kids to play on and a bathroom as well.